 What Is The Child Support Law In Pennsylvania?

 Child support is a parent’s court-ordered monetary support that is intended to be used to help with the costs of raising a child.
 Child support is a payment ordered when two parents are no longer living together, whether separated or divorced.
 The intent of child support is to provide a child with adequate financial assistance from both parents, whether the child is living with that parent or not.
-Child support may be ordered even in instances where a parent does not have contact with his or her child, unless that parent has legally terminated their parental rights with the permission of both the court and the other parent.
+PA child support payments may be ordered even in instances where a parent does not have contact with his or her child, unless that parent has legally terminated their parental rights with the permission of both the court and the other parent.
 In such instances parental rights will only be terminated if there is someone taking over the rights, such as a step-parent through an adoption.

-In Pennsylvania each County has a Domestic Relations Section that is responsible for the processing of child support claims and the entry of support orders.
+In Pennsylvania each County has a Domestic Relations Section that is responsible for the processing of child support claims and the entry of child support orders.
 In Pennsylvania, child support obligations normally last until the child turns 18 years old or graduates from high school, whichever comes later; however, child support can continue past the age of 18 and graduation if the child has certain physical or mental conditions that require continued support.
 There is no obligation for continuing support for college in Pennsylvania.

 Questions Related To Child Support In PA